lorraine2/csc411_fall2018_tutorials/BayesOptTutorial/README.md

 ## Lesson Plan

-The first goal is to present the power point.
+The first goal is to present the first 45 slides of the power point.
 This should take about 35 minutes.

 The second goal is to present the ipython notebooks which are located in `BayesianOptimization/examples`.